mausoleum/mausoleum-server/README.md

 =============

 * Store IVs and sequence numbers on the server and make them accessible
-* Key management
+* Key managemen
-    * Adding other people's keys
-    * Getting your key for a given file
     * Deleting keys (same as uploading new keys for everybody but that person?)
 * Reject invalid metadata uploads/deletes.
-* New user registration
 * Move off of sqlite
 * Malicious option
 * More tests
+* Use better hash functions